Ida’s remnants trigger first ever ‘flash flood emergency’ in New York City

 “I have a foot+ water in the lower floors of my house and I know I’m not alone.
 Unreal,” tweeted Rob Marciano, a meteorologist for ABC’s Good Morning America.

-“Folks, I cannot overstate how dangerous this situation is,” tweeted Alex Lamers, a meteorologist at the National Weather Service.

-He later added: “Can’t help but feel sick about the number of people that are going to have significant water damage to deal with.
-Ugh.”

-Computer models suggested the rain would not relent in the Big Apple until about 2 or 3 a.m.
+Computer models suggested the rain would not relent in New York until about 2 or 3 a.m.
 Thursday, with several additional inches possible.

 The rain came as the remnants of Hurricane Ida interacted with a frontal system over the Mid-Atlantic and Northeast.
 Ahead of the deluge, the Weather Service had declared a rare “high risk” of excessive rainfall from southern and eastern Pennsylvania through New York City into Connecticut.

 The flash flood emergencies in New York City and Newark were among several issued Wednesday.
-Similar alerts were also issued in central and eastern Pennsylvania and central New Jersey.
+Similar alerts were issued in central and eastern Pennsylvania and central New Jersey.

-The extreme precipitation event hit New York City just after it ended August with more than 10 inches of rainfall, about a half-foot above normal.
+The extreme precipitation hit New York City just after it ended August with more than 10 inches of rainfall, about a half-foot above normal.

-Rising temperatures due to human-induced climate change increase the frequency and intensity of heavy downpours, scientists say.
-The Intergovernmental Panel on Climate Change recently projected heavy precipitation will increase by 7 percent for every 1.8 (1 Celsius) degree of warming.
+Rising temperatures because of human-induced climate change increase the frequency and intensity of heavy downpours, scientists say.
+The Intergovernmental Panel on Climate Change recently projected that heavy precipitation will increase by 7 percent for every 1.8 (1 Celsius) degree of warming.

 In just the past two weeks, New York City has observed three of its top 20 heaviest one-hour downpours on record; four of the top 20 have come this year.
 On Aug.
 21, it received 1.69 and 1.84 inches in back-to-back hours.
 Another top-20 one-hour rainfall occurred on July 8, when 1.54 inches fell in a single hour.

-More flooding photos
+More flooding images